gilzoide/unity-managed-jobs/README.md

     }
 }

 // 2.
-Schedule the job by using the wrapper ManagedJob type var myManagedJobObject = new MyManagedJobClass();
+Schedule the job by using the wrapper ManagedJob struct type var myManagedJobObject = new MyManagedJobClass();
 var jobHandle = new ManagedJob(myManagedJobObject).Schedule();
 // 3.
 Complete the jobHandle or use it as dependency to other jobs as usual